The One (Shinichi Osawa album)

-The One is a 2007 album by Shinichi Osawa, and the first studio album released under his real name.
+The One is an album by Japanese musician, DJ, record producer and composer Shinichi Osawa, and the first studio album released under his real name.
 The album is a major departure for Osawa; mainly electro house and breakbeat roots, and focusing more on the experimental variants of house (electro, fidget, among others) as well as electronic rock.
 Many tracks make use of regular instrumentation; usually guitars, bass and drums, but extending to koto in the final track.

 It features collaborations with Au Revoir Simone, Princess Superstar, Ania Chorabik, Nelson, Freeform Five and others.